What is a Credit Union?

 - @TheNCUA (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
 We encourage you to read the NCUA's exit link policies. (opens new page).) — Stay up-to-date on consumer financial protection issues.

 - NCUA Fraud Prevention Center — Learn about common frauds and scams targeting consumers.

 - Find An Answer — More than 300 answers to frequently asked questions on consumer protection and share insurance matters.

 - Share Insurance Estimator — Calculate the amount of your insured funds at a federally insured credit union.

-- NCUA’s YouTube Channel (opens new window) — View NCUA’s Consumer Report series to learn more about current financial hot topics.
+- NCUA’s YouTube Channel (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) — View NCUA’s Consumer Report series to learn more about current financial hot topics.